-When consumers are choosing a wine, spirit or beer from the shelf or at a restaurant, they are influenced both by analytical and aesthetic cues provided by the packaging and its hierarchy.
+When consumers are choosing a wine, spirit or beer from the shelf or at a restaurant, they are influenced both by analytical and aesthetic cues provided by the packaging and its label hierarchy of information.
 Here’s what you need to know about this delicate balance to influence consumers to choose your product over your competitor’s.

 In very general terms a typical label hierarchy from most prominent to the least prominent is as follows: